CodeByRahulSaini/NFT-DApp/README.md

 # NFT-DApp

-This project is a full-stack application showcasing an NFT (Non-Fungible Token) collection based on Ethereum's smart contract technology.
+This project is about claiming or buying an NFT (Non-Fungible Token).
 It features two unique "cap" images as NFTs, with their metadata stored and managed within the project.
 The application's frontend is built with React, providing a user-friendly interface for claiming the NFTs.
 Additionally, it integrates Web3Auth for wallet creation and management, enhancing the user experience in claiming and handling NFTs.

 ## Folder Structure

 - `assets/`: Contains metadata for the NFTs.
 - `solidity/`: Houses the Solidity smart contracts for the NFTs.
-- `frontend/`: The React-based frontend code for claiming NFTs and interfacing with the smart contracts.
+- `frontend/`: The React-based frontend code for claiming NFTs.
-- `lerna.json`: Configuration file for managing multi-package repositories with Lerna.
+- `lerna.json`: Configuration file for managing mono-repo with Lerna.
 - `tsconfig`: TypeScript configuration file.
 - `prettier files...`: Configuration files for Prettier, a code formatter.
 - `eslint files...`: Contains linter configurations for maintaining code quality.